saheb-ul-lah/PHARMA_2024/README.md

 ## 📥 File Uploads

 - Manuscripts are stored in `admin/uploads/submitted_manuscripts/`.
-- Journal volume thumbnails are stored in `admin/uploads/volume_thumbnails/`.
+- Thumbnails for journal volumes are stored in `admin/uploads/volume_thumbnails/`.

 ⚠️ Ensure that the **uploads** directories have write permissions for file storage.